Don't Hurt Me, My Healer!: Anime

 In April 2021, an anime television series adaptation was announced by Kadokawa.
 It is produced by Jumondou and directed by Nobuaki Nakanishi, with Fumihiko Shimo handling the series' scripts, Chisato Kikunaga designing the characters, and Satoshi Igarashi composing the music.
 It aired from April 10 to June 26, 2022, on AT-X, Tokyo MX, Kansai TV, and BS11.
 The opening theme song is "Jellyfish na Kimi e" (ジェリーフィッシュな君へ, lit.
-To the Jellyfish-like You) by Aguri Ōnishi, while the ending theme song is "HERO in HEALER" by Ōnishi, Takuya Satō, and Asuna Tomari.
-Crunchyroll streamed the series.
+To the Jellyfish-like You) by Aguri Ōnishi, while the ending theme song is "HERO in HEALER" by Ōnishi, who is voiced by Takuya Satō, and Asuna Tomari.
+Crunchyroll streamed the series outside of Asia.

+Episodes

+NOTE: Since the episode titles are extremely long, each one is replaced with "That's the Deal with ____".